simdjson/simdjson/doc/basics.md

 The Basics: Loading and Parsing JSON Documents
 ----------------------------------------------

+The simdjson library allows you to navigate and validate JSON documents ([RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html)).
+As required by the standard, your JSON document should be Unicode (UTF-8) strings.

-The simdjson library offers a  tree API, which you can access by creating a `ondemand::parser` and calling the `iterate()` method:
+The simdjson library offers a tree-like [API](https://en.wikipedia.org/wiki/API), which you can access by creating a `ondemand::parser` and calling the `iterate()` method:

 ```c++
 ondemand::parser parser;